-How to open Sticky Notes in Windows 10
+How to open Sticky Notes in Windows

-One of the easiest ways in which you can open Sticky Notes in Windows 10 is to click or tap on its shortcut from the Start Menu.
+One of the easiest ways to open Sticky Notes in either Windows 11 or Windows 10 is to search for it.
+Type “sticky notes” into the taskbar search box and click or tap on the Sticky Notes app in the results list.

-How to create a new note in Sticky Notes for Windows 10
+How to create a new note in Sticky Notes for Windows

 Keep in mind that the newly created note uses the same color as the note where you pressed the + button.
 However, you can change its color later.

 How to search for notes in Sticky Notes